aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/03-ens-names.md

 ## Unique DAO and Plugin Repo Names

-To make DAOs and plugin repositories easily identifiable in the aragonOSx ecosystem, we assign unique ENS names to them upon registration during the [DAO creation](./01-dao-creation/index.md/) and [plugin repo creation](./02-plugin-management/01-plugin-repo/01-plugin-repo-creation.md) processes.
+To make DAOs and plugin repositories easily identifiable in the Aragon OSx ecosystem, we assign unique ENS names to them upon registration during the [DAO creation](./01-dao-creation/index.md/) and [plugin repo creation](./02-plugin-management/01-plugin-repo/01-plugin-repo-creation.md) processes.
-`DAO` and `PluginRepo` contracts created through the aragonOSx protocol infrastructure are registered as subdomains under the `dao.eth` and `dao-plugin.eth` domain, respectively.
+`DAO` and `PluginRepo` contracts created through the Aragon OSx protocol infrastructure are registered as subdomains under the `dao.eth` and `dao-plugin.eth` domain, respectively.

 ### Allowed Character Set